Abogical/abogic.al/src/about.md

 ---
 layout: layouts/post.njk
 title: About Him
-date: 2022-02-04
+date: 2023-01-10
 image: /assets/me.jpg
 imageAlt: 'Abdelrahman Abdelrahman'
 ---

 Abdelrahman Abdelrahman is a creator of websites & desktop apps.
 Burning the candles at both the front and the back-end.
 The laundry list of his skills has been collected under this [resume](/resume).
-Currently residing in Alexandria, Egypt.
+Currently residing in St. John's, NL, Canada.

 <svg viewBox="-102.5 -102.5 205 205" class='float-start circle' alt='CD ICON'>
 	<circle fill="var(--foreground)" r="5"/>